Errors in J

 to be more than just a verbose variable and type declaration, but documentation that serves to make this piece of code readable in the years to come.
 Ultimately it comes down to what kind of project you’re using a language for and what the demands are.

 If I hit a domain error while solving a Project Euler puzzle, it’s not a big deal.
-Domain errors on a deployed web application?
+Domain errors on a deployed web app?
 Troublesome.

 A few simple examples that show how J sees agreement: